JosephChataignon/Max-Lloyd-algorithm/README.md

 # Max-Lloyd-algorithm
-This repository contains an implementation of Lloyd-Max algorithm in Python.
+This repository contains an implementation of Lloyd-Max algorithm in Python, and its extension to higher dimensions (Linde-Buzo-Gray algorithm).
 It is divided as follows:
 - the folder "1 dimension" contains an algorithm for 1-dimensional problems, as well as a verification table of values to check the accuracy of results.
 It is the proper Max-Lloyd algorithm.
 - the folder "2+ dimensions" contains 3 code files corresponding to 3 different approaches of the problem in